-Senses & Traits: Dark vision, Skinny 1, Morph to Tiny cuttlefish with Skinny 2 and Gills
+Senses & Traits: Dark vision, Skinny 1, Morph to Tiny cuttlefish with Skinny 2 and Gills kill, 2 Dark Vison, 1 language, 1 skinny, 1 morph

 Languages: Common, Cephalopod

 The natural pupil shape for a cuttlefish is a sort of squashed W. Cuttle Cephaloid retain some color shift ability while Humanoid, giving them an advantage to stealth.
 Cuttle Cephaloid ink is brown.